rio-labs/rio/README.md

 ## Contributing 🤝

 Every project thrives with a helping hand, and that's especially true for Rio.
 There are lots of ways to jump in, like adding new features, fixing bugs, or just sharing your ideas.
-Please read our [Contributing Guide](https://github.com/rio-labs/rio/blob/dev/CONTRIBUTING.md) before submitting a Pull Request to the project.
+Check out our [Contributing Guide](https://github.com/rio-labs/rio/blob/dev/CONTRIBUTING.md) when submitting a Pull Request to the project.
+Rio keeps getting better with new features rolling out every week.
+Star ⭐ and 👀 watch this repo to stay in the loop!

 ## Community Support 🫶